jd/tenacity/README.rst

         print "Retry forever ignoring Exceptions with no wait if return value is None"

-Any combination of stop, wait, etc. are also supported to give you the freedom to mix and match.
+Any combination of stop, wait, etc. is also supported to give you the freedom to mix and match.

 Contribute
 ----------